THE ARNI INSTITUTE STROKE REHABILITATION AND EXERCISE PROGRAMME

 Current neurological scientific research supports the premise that your brain has the ability to positively adapt to assist recovery of lost function after stroke.

-Everything starts with the biggest weapon you already have on your side: neuroplasticity.
-Ask your current therapist about it.
+Probably one of the biggest advantages you have as a stroke survivor is your brain’s astonishing capacity for neuroplasticity, Ask your current therapist about it.
 The notion of brain plasticity is one of the most extraordinary discoveries of the twentieth century.
 It suggests that the location of a given function in the brain (for example, speech) can move to another area of the brain.
 In the case of stroke, brain plasticity refers to healthy brain cells taking over the functions of damaged brain cells.
 This means that certain lost functions, such as speech and language, may re-emerge as the result of intensive rehabilitation.
 The idea of the brain being able to ‘adapt’ to a traumatic event is new and optimistic.

 This system contains an abundance of techniques which are designed to prime the body for task-related practice.
 Often, therapists help stroke survivors to get to their feet and walk again after brain injury and many achieve great successes in the very short time they have to work with them in the acute/chronic stages.
 However we often see stroke survivors who find it hard to move on from sticks and orthotics… and other aids to functional movement and many feel they can achieve better function in their paretic (weak) hand if given a chance to do so.
 We can help in this situation.